billglover/starling-roundup/README.md

 - `starling-personal-token` - used to request transfers to savings goal
 - `starling-savings-goal` - the identifier of the target savings goal

 **Why do you need the DynamoDB?** An early version of the solution didn't include a DynamoDB table.
-The first Lamda function was responsible for rounding-up transaction values and requesting the transfer to a savings goal.
+The first Lambda function was responsible for rounding-up transaction values and requesting the transfer to a savings goal.
 The DynamoDB was introduced because occasionally a web-hook would fire twice for the same transaction and the intermediary data store allows us to detect duplicate transactions and only perform the round-up once.

 ## Installation